Danko-Lab/utils/proseq_HT/README.md

-proseqHT.bsh is a pipeline that modified from proseq.bsh to process the high through put pair end sequecing protocol.
+proseqHT.bsh is a pipeline that is modified from the original proseq.bsh pipeline to process high-throughput paired-end sequencing data.

-proseqHT_forShortInsert.bsh is modified from proseqHT.bsh.
-While proseqHT.bsh processed paired reads, proseqHT_forShortInsert.bsh
-trys to merge paired reads (R1 and R2) that have at least 15bp overlap into single reads using SeqPrep.
+proseqHT_forShortInsert.bsh is modified from proseqHT.bsh to more accurately remove duplicate reads from paired-end data with short inserts.
+ProseqHT_forShortInsert.bsh trys to merge paired-end reads (R1 and R2) that have at least 15bp overlap into single reads using SeqPrep.
 For those reads that cannot be merged by SeqPrep, proseqHT_forShortInsert.bsh will process them in the same way as in proseqHT.bsh.

-example.bsh give an example of how to run the pipeline.
+example.bsh gives an example of how to run the pipeline.